Tim-Hanson/The-Cost-of-Living-Crisis-the-Russian-War-and-How-Policy-Will-Affect-Us/README.md

 Firstly, the data was plotted to visually determine the data’s trend.
 The lines produced appear to be mostly straight suggesting a linear relationship between population and time (Accounting Insights, 2024).
 Although a few outliers can be determined, such as the reduction in population in London in 2020 and 2021, likely caused by the emigration of individuals out of major population centres which occurred in the Covid-19 pandemic (Centre for Cities, 2024).
 Even with this outlier, from the visual we can observe that the variance year to year is small; therefore, the error of extrapolated values is also likely to be small.

 Secondly, Panda’s _.corr_ function was used to calculate Pearson’s correlation values between population (for each region) and year (See the right most column).
-All values were 0.9 or greater indicating a strong linear correlation between population and year.
+Apart from London and the North East, all values were 0.98 or greater indicating a very strong linear correlation between population and year.
+The outliers in 2020 and 2021 in London have already been discussed; population values for the North East are significantly smaller (only 42% of the mean regional population for 2022) than values for other regions meaning smaller variations in trend cause proportionally higher impact to the p-value.

 ```python
 Population_by_Region_and_Year_Pivot = Population_by_Region_and_Year.pivot(index = 'Year', columns= 'Region')
 Population_by_Region_and_Year_Pivot['Year'] = Population_by_Region_and_Year_Pivot.index